CISPA-SysSec/mua_fuzzer_bench/README.md

 ## Adding or Modifying Mutations

-The file [mutation_doc.json](mutation_doc.json) contains documentation about the different mutation types implemented in this project as a machine readable json file.
+The file [mutation_doc.json](mutation_doc.json) contains documentation about the different mutation types implemented in this project as a machine-readable JSON file.

 ## Install

-Changing mutations requires additional setup see below.
+Changing mutations requires additional setup shown below.

 ### Docker Install